klimbeta/klimbeta/docs/development/Coding.md

 Vitepress has a similar role to the popular publishing tool called Wordpress.

-Vitepress was chosen for BetaComp for the following reasons:
+Vitepress was chosen for Klimbeta for the following reasons:

 - Vitepress is an open source project.
 - Like the name suggests, Vitepress is very fast at loading the website.